 Wash any radishes whose skin stays on thoroughly in cold running water.
 For small table radishes, trim and discard roots.
 Trim the ends for serving raw as finger food.
 Serve whole, or slice.

 For black radish, daikon, lo bok, or watermelon radish, peel with vegetable peeler.
 Or, cut into 1/2-inch-thick rounds and cut skin away with a paring knife.
 Slice further, dice, or shred.

 Black radish is most often salted, then drained to take away some of its assertive flavor; it is then served raw as a condiment or as crudités.

 Black Radish: Dull black or dark brown skin.
 Medium-large, baseball- to softball-sized and turnip-shaped.
 Sharp pungent bite.
 Crisp but drier than other varieties.

 Common (red) radish: Round or oval table radishes with bright red skin and white flesh.
 Crisp with varying degrees of peppery bite.
 Quite similar to purple plum radish.

 Daikon radish: A Japanese radish with a long, tapering thick carrot-like shape (most often sold trimmed of leaves).
-Can be about a foot long with a 3- to 5-inch diameter.
+Can be about a foot long with a 3-inch diameter.
 Creamy white skin and flesh.
 Juicy with flavor profile that is more peppery than table radishes but milder than black radish.
 Lo bok is a Korean radish that’s similar to daikon, but less elongated and plumper at the “waist.”
 Large, generally 6 to 15 inches long and 4 to 6 inches in diameter.
 Crisp and peppery.